These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Serenity-H / Shutterstock

 The Balearic island of Menorca in the Mediterranean Sea is famed for its family-friendly resorts, beautiful beaches, and turquoise waters.
 Cala Galdana is a fine example of what the island has to offer.
-This crescent-shaped beach is home to a long stretch of soft white sand, warm transparent waters, and a wide range of resorts.
+This crescent-shaped coastline is home to a long stretch of soft white sand, warm transparent waters, and a wide range of resorts.

 🏨 Explore all your hotel options here

-You’ll likely spend most of your days lying on a sun lounger under the sun, swimming in the sea, participating in watersports, or sitting back with a cocktail at one of the many beach bars.
+You’ll likely spend most of your days lying on a sun lounger under the sun, swimming in the sea, participating in watersports, or sitting back with a cocktail at one of the many bars.
 The southern side of the cove is also a popular snorkeling spot, so pack your snorkeling gear.
-Alongside the beach, you’ll also find several small shops selling souvenirs, beach toys, and ice creams.
+Alongside the beach, you’ll also find several small shops selling souvenirs, toys, and ice creams.

 Travel Tips